Dimillian/DMRESTRequest-objc/readme.md

 This is not a framework or a complete solution like RESTKit is.
 **DMRESTRequest** is a utility I wrote mostly because all other frameworks was too much complicated for my need.
 It is aim to do simple REST Request to a server without object mapping, network management, queuing etc...

-Also, DMRESTRequest is especially targeted for server that send back response as JSON, as the default block response type is of `NSJSONSerialization`.
+Also, DMRESTRequest is especially targeted for server that send back response as JSON but can be used of other response format too.

 ## Features
 1. Support 2 way of executing a request, using block or delegate.